|

 pastes, red peppers stuffed with cheese, hot peppers, olives,

-tomatoes and looked so good I photographed it for a future ad
+tomatoes and it looked so good I would not let anyone touch it until I had photographed the plate for a future advertisement for Ouzo-Matis.

 entire article about it the first time we